Treee/ItsATreeeClothingWorkshopMod/@SRP_Tree_Mods/Addons/SRP_Tree_Mods/README.md

 ### Lab Tubes

+5 colors of lab tubes that can be added to a Lab Tube Rack.
+Combine colors and try to discover the recipe's that exist for science!

+### Lab Tube Rack

+A rack to hold lab tubes.
+This item is required for crafting at the Drug Workbench

 ### Meth Tub

+A workbench for crafting drugs!
+There are many recipes and the first step is finding where they are written down but be careful... without the right combination of lab tubes, you might make something dangerous. >:3

+`Attachments are disabled for now`

-### Smoking Pipe (Coming soon)
+### Smoking Pipe

+Look dapper with this high quality pipe.
+Light it with matches or zippo lighter but don't forget to put it out or you might start a fire!

+### Cigarette Case

+Any classy citizen of the alpocalypse needs a place to store their narcotics.
+A cigarette case is the perfect blend of suave and class that says to the world "I have my shit together."

 ## Consumables

 ### Meth Crystals

-Side effects include Laughing, Blurred Vision, Paranoia and an erratic feeling of accomplishment
+Side effects include Laughing, Blurred Vision, Paranoia, Loss of color and an erratic feeling of accomplishment

 ### Bath Salts